Sign up for our newsletter

 Rainy Side Notes

 Undoubtedly, you have heard of the scarlet pimpernel.
-Meet the blue pimpernel—although not as famous as its red cousin, it begs for attention with its cobalt blue petals!
-I grew the lovely plants in containers; however, this year I thought I would try them in the garden.
-In the past, I couldn’t find a local nursery that carried them, so I bought the plants from a mail order source.
+Meet the blue pimpernel — although not as famous as its red cousin, it begs for attention with its cobalt blue petals!
+I grew the lovely plants in containers; however, I thought I would try them in the garden this year.
+In the past, I couldn't find a local nursery that carried them, so I bought the plants from a mail-order source.

-This year, I bought seed, sowed them in pots, and grew them in the greenhouse until the weather warmed up.
-Everything was late getting into the ground; the cold spring weather didn’t want to give way to warmer temperatures.
-After hardening them off and planting them out in June, I had no idea if they would thrive in the ground, since previous plants had only been pampered in pots.
-I was pleasantly surprised how well they performed—they immediately grew to sizeable plants and flowered all summer.
+This year, I bought seeds, sowed them in pots, and grew them in the greenhouse until the weather warmed up.
+Unfortunately, everything was late getting into the ground; the cold spring weather didn't want to give way to warmer temperatures.
+After hardening them off and planting them out in June, I had no idea if they would thrive in the ground since my experience came from pampered plants in pots.
+I was pleasantly surprised how well they performed — they immediately grew to sizeable plants and flowered all summer.
 Even though the slug mob appeared hungrier than usual this year, they overlooked the foliage.

-This biennial/short-lived perennial is well suited for our Mediterranean climate, since it hails from the Mediterranean region of Europe.
-Considered short-lived perennials, the Sunset Western Gardening book rates them appropriate for our climate zones west of the Cascade Mountains.
-The plants need well-drained soil, but are equally at home in a rock garden or raised beds.
+This biennial/short-lived perennial is well suited for our Mediterranean climate since it hails from the Mediterranean region of Europe.
+Considered short-lived perennials, the Sunset Western Gardening book rates Anagallis monellii appropriate for our climate west of the Cascade Mountains, where they behave as annuals.
+The plants need well-drained soil but are equally at home in a rock garden or raised beds.

-The British call the pimpernels "the poor man’s weatherglass," because the blossoms close up on cloudy days, and once the shade hits them in the late afternoon, and stay rolled up until the next morning.
+The British refer to pimpernels as "the poor man's weatherglass" because the blossoms close up on cloudy days.
+Once the shade hits them in the late afternoon, they remain rolled up until the following morning.
 When the sun comes out, the pimpernels unfurl their petals and show themselves off.
-Reportedly when the pressure falls they will close up even when the sun is shining; however, I have not seen that phenomena in my own garden.
+Reportedly when the pressure falls, they will close up even when the sun is shining; however, I have not seen that phenomenon in my garden.

 Photographed in author's garden.